cortemadera/activation_engineering/README.md

-# Shakespearean Summaries
+# Steering LLM Output with Activation Engineering

+Prompt engineering and fine tuning are the most common approaches for AI practitioners to guide the outputs of large language models.
+Activation engineering is an approach in research literature which involves changing model activations at inference time.

+ActAdd is one example of this approach: https://arxiv.org/pdf/2308.10248.pdf.
+The paper comes with the following github repository: https://github.com/montemac/activation_additions

-This repo uses the mistralai/Mistral-7B-Instruct-v0.2 model to produce summaries of news articles in Shakespearean style, including experimenting with the activation engineering approach (https://arxiv.org/pdf/2308.10248.pdf).
+This repo uses the mistralai/Mistral-7B-Instruct-v0.2 model to produce summaries of news articles in Shakespearean style, including experimenting with the activation engineering approach.

 ## Stack
 * Mistral-7B-Instruct-v0.2